 Aircraft carriers like the Independence, as well as many other vessels in the U.S. Navy, were constructed using asbestos in hundreds of components.
 Asbestos was used because it is good fireproofing.
-On ships, a fire at sea can be deadly, so preventing fires from starting or spreading is crucial.
-Aircraft carriers in particular carry a lot of aircraft fuel, and this makes the risk of fire even more serious.
-The Independence was built at a time when asbestos use was in full swing, before the dangers of being around it were widely known.
+A fire at sea can be deadly on ships, so preventing fires from starting or spreading is crucial.

 The Independence also contained asbestos because of its ability to insulate.
 Heat-generating equipment like turbines and boilers needed to be well insulated to prevent the spread of heat and further reduce the risk of fires.

-Other areas in which asbestos was used on the Independence include firefighting gear, protective clothing, such as the gloves that gunners used, and other safety gear.
+Other areas where asbestos was used on the Independence include firefighting gear, protective clothing, such as the gloves that gunners used, and other safety gear.
 Pumps, gaskets, valves, flooring and ceiling materials, adhesives, deck matting, ropes, and many other items on the ship contained some amount of asbestos.

 Who Was at Risk for Asbestos Exposure on the USS Independence?

 The asbestos used on the Independence was supposed to protect her crew and sailors, but the asbestos turned out to cause harm.
 When tiny fibers of the mineral are inhaled, they stick in the body and cause damage that may later lead to mesothelioma or lung cancer in some people.